Federated Optimization in Heterogeneous Networks: Acknowledgements

-\paragraph{Acknowledgement.} We thank Sebastian Caldas, Jakub Kone\v{c}n\'y, Brendan McMahan, Nathan Srebro, and Jianyu Wang for their helpful discussions.
-This work was supported in part by DARPA FA875017C0141, the National Science Foundation grants IIS1705121 and IIS1838017, an Okawa Grant, a Google Faculty Award, an Amazon Web Services Award, a JP Morgan A.I.
-Research Faculty Award, a Carnegie Bosch Institute Research Award and the CONIX Research Center, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA.
+We thank Sebastian Caldas, Jakub Kone\v{c}n\'y, Brendan McMahan, Nathan Srebro, and Jianyu Wang for their helpful discussions.
+AT and VS are supported in part by DARPA FA875017C0141, the National Science Foundation grants IIS1705121 and IIS1838017, an Okawa Grant, a Google Faculty Award, an Amazon Web Services Award, a JP Morgan A.I.
+Research Faculty Award, a Carnegie Bosch Institute Research Award, and the CONIX Research Center, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA, the National Science Foundation, or any other funding agency.